qinnzou/Robust-Lane-Detection/README.md

 ## Preparation
 ### Data Preparation
-You can find more details in "./Dataset Description.pdf".
 Our dataset contains 19383 continuous driving scenes image sequences, and 39460 frames of them are labeled.
 The size of images is 128*256.
 The training set contains 19096 image sequences.
 Each 13th and 20th frame in a sequence are labeled, and the image and their labels are in “clips_13(_truth)” and “clips_20(_truth)”.
 All images are contained in “clips_all”.
 Sequences in “0313”, “0531” and “0601” subfolders are constructed on TuSimple lane detection dataset, containing scenes in American highway.
 The four “weadd” folders are added images in rural road in China.